 About the Authors

-CenterLink was founded in 1994 as a member-based coalition to support the development of strong, sustainable LGBT community centers.
-A fundamental goal of CenterLink’s work is to help build the capacity of these centers to address the social, cultural, health and political advocacy needs of LGBT community members across the country.
-Now in its 20th year, CenterLink has played an important role in addressing the challenges centers face by helping them to improve their organizational and service delivery capacity, access public resources and engage their regional communities in the grassroots social justice movement. www.lgbtcenters.org.
+CenterLink develops strong, sustainable LGBT community centers and builds a thriving center network that creates healthy, vibrant communities.
+Founded in 1994, CenterLink plays an important role in addressing the challenges centers face by helping them to improve their organizational and service delivery capacity, access public resources and engage their regional communities in the grassroots social justice movement. www.lgbtcenters.org.

 Launched in 2006, the Movement Advancement Project is an independent, intellectual resource for the LGBT movement.
 MAP’s mission is to provide independent and rigorous research, insight and analysis that help speed full equality for LGBT people.
 Learn more at www.lgbtmap.org.